 The tunnel's visible space brought room to process the puzzling bangs.
 Kayah prodded around her thoughts, reluctant to approach the only plausible explanation for her underserved luck.
 What is Jaxith getting out of this?
 Kindness in Old Caechora is never free.
 Pressurized anger was the only sensation that escaped.
 Through clenched teeth and cold eyes, she hit the pooled water, her fist finding the hard stone.
 Dust from the ceiling floated down, catching the surface of the water and her by surprise.
 The stone above creaked from shuffling weight.
 She took a breath and held it, waiting for it to settle her nerves.

 The clear, crisp streams taunted her with a teasing hope; a nagging, dwindling scenario that gave her cindered pursuer a dark and painful end.
 The manner of one's death rarely concerned Kayah, but all things being fair, she preferred quickness over slowness.
 A mercy for everyone doomed to Old Caechora.
 But her partial sympathy applied to impersonal dangers, not intimate threats.
 For the executioner's death, she wished for pain that matched what her body endured.
 Every scar tempered into a violence that pushed the limits of non lethality.
-She wanted the cindered man to realize the inevitable end before it came.
+She wanted the Cindered Man to realize the inevitable end before it came.

 As the streams continued to pool, eventually pouring down and through the cracked roots, her dreaming abandoned her.
 It left her alone in the rigid tunnel that lurked underneath the garden.
 She knew better than to linger on hopeful outcomes.
 The only conclusive action was to find a vantage point among the domed palace and see for herself whether the cindered glow had perished.

 Kayah followed the slight upward slope until the spindling ashen roots discarded their search and only the tranquil, thin stream remained.
 The tunnel's monotony finally yielded to a distant, shadowed square.
 Her guiding bright gnot prevented stealthy exploration, so she re-bundled the glow and left it far from the expected exit.
 Nothing announced an entrance more than an approaching illumination.
 After waiting for the diminished light, she explored the water's source.